lbinhv/SudokuSolver/README.md

 # Project name: SudokuSolver

 Sudoku Solver is a small website designed to display the Sudoku game.
-The project has two main functions:

 **The project have two main functions:**